generall/SkNN-NEL/README.md

 # SkNN-NER
-Implementation of named entity recognition using SkNN algorithm
+Implementation of named entity disambiguation and linking with usage of SkNN algorithm

 DBPedia categories hierarchy used as words representation